jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 When getting familiar with a scale, it can be helpful to compare it to a reference scale.
 For example,
-the following figure compares the major scale and the natural minor scale.
+the following figure compares the major scale with all major intervals and the natural minor scale with its minor third, sixth, and seventh intervals.

-Compare the **natural minor scale**, with minor third, sixth, and seventh intervals, which are easy to see next to the major third, sixth, and seventh intervals in the major scale shape.

-Also compare the **harmonic minor** with a major seventh, and the **ascending melodic minor** aka **jazz minor** with just a minor third.

 {% include figure.html
     caption="Major scale, all major and perfect intervals."